Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of the course, the students should be able to:

-• Analyze the dynamic nature of foreign policy;
+• Analyse the dynamic nature of foreign policy.

 • Highlight examples of foreign policy postures of different countries under different regimes, like French policy of no permanent enemy or permanent friend but permanent national interest under General Charles D’Gualle.